Kōsuke Tamura

 Kōsuke Tamura (田村 康介, Tamura Kōsuke) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life, amateur shogi and apprenticeship

 Kōsuke Tamura was born on March 16, 1976, in Uozu, Toyama.
 He won the 12th Elementary Student Meijin Tournament in 1987 when he was a sixth-grade student at Ōkubo Elementary School, defeating fellow future shogi professional Kensuke Kitahama in the final.

 In November 1987, Tamura entered the Japan Shogi Association's apprentice school at the rank of 6-kyū as a protegee of shogi professional Nobuyuki Ōuchi.
 He was promoted to 1-dan in 1991, and then obtained full professional status and the rank of 4-dan in October 1995.

+Shogi professional

+Tamura defeated Hisashi Namekata 2 games to 1 to win the 34th Shinjin-Ō in October 2003.

 Promotion history

 The promotion history for Tamura is as follows: